 The drd clone command allows you to create an OS recovery image, referred to as an inactive clone, on a free internal or SAN disk.
-For recovery purposes, all you need to run is where target dsf is the device special file of the spare disk.
+For recovery purposes, all you need to run is drd clone -t target_dsf where target_dsf is the device special file of the spare disk.